StevePilcher/RecipeStoreMS3/README.md

 The app I created is a single page site.
 I chose to create an online recipe sapp which allows a user to be able to have an individual account for creating, editing and storing recipes.

+## Test User
+To showcase the app, a test user has been created with multiple recipes.
+Sign in these credentials;

+Username: Steve
+Password: ABC

 ## UX

 The UX is a simple single page.
 A standard navbar which concatenates to a burger icon when in mobile view allows users to recognise the simple nav structure.
 The 'log in' & 'Sign Up' buttons are only visible when the user isn't logged in, otherwise a 'Log Out' button replaces them.
 The recipes are displayed in a masonary pattern across the page when screen width allows once retrieved from MongoDB.